23 April 2024

 Migrating to the cloud often requires a different set of skills and expertise compared to traditional on-premises deployments.
 It's essential to assess the skill gaps within your team and take steps to bridge them.
 Consider the following:

-3. Hire Cloud Experts: If necessary, consider hiring experienced cloud professionals who can bring valuable expertise to your migration project.
+Hire Cloud Experts: If necessary, consider hiring experienced cloud professionals and cloud cost optimisation tools to bring valuable expertise to your migration project.

 To fully leverage the benefits of the cloud, it's crucial to adopt DevOps principles and optimize the performance of your ecommerce platform.
 Consider the following: